Searches for new phenomena in events with two leptons, jets, and missing transverse momentum in 139 fb$^{-1}$ of $ \sqrt{s}=13$ TeV $ pp$ collisions with the ATLAS detector: Event selection

 \section{Event selection}

 The searches are carried out in \acp{SR} designed to be sensitive to heavy new particles inspired by SUSY.
 Auxiliary measurements are performed in \acp{CR}, which are orthogonal to their associated SRs, designed to be enriched in a particular background process and have low contamination from signal processes.
 To validate the background estimation in the SRs, \acp{VR} are defined to be similar, but orthogonal, to the SRs and CRs.
+The VRs typically have signal contaminations of less than 10\% near the exclusion limits, but in a few regions can be larger, close to 20\%.

 All three searches share some common event requirements.
 Events entering the SRs must have exactly two \ac{OS}~\ac{SF} signal leptons (electrons or muons) with $\pt>25$~\GeV, without any additional baseline leptons.
 This requirement rejects events with a third, low-momentum lepton, such as from $WZ$ production.
 This also means that for signal models which may result in more than two leptons, those decay modes are suppressed in favour of hadronic decays of bosons or additional neutrinos in the final state.
 The majority of the search regions require events to have at least two jets with $\pt>30$~\GeV.
 Analysis objects are ordered by decreasing \pt\ for further selections.
 Sections \ref{sec:discVars} and \ref{sec:rjr_reco} describe variables used to construct the regions in the searches.
 The RJR, EWK, and Strong search-specific selections are described in Sections~\ref{sec:rjr_selection}, \ref{sec:ewk_selection}, and \ref{sec:strong_selection} respectively.
 The regions defined in the searches, in the same order, have a suffix -RJR, -EWK, or -STR.
+Except in the case of the RJR search, which replicates the selection of the previous search, the event selections are optimized for the different final states depending on the type of sparticles and sparticle masses in the targeted models.